theblockstalk/eosio-contracts/governance/README.md

 These templates are (currently) **to understand the capacity for customization and to provide a reference implementation guide only**.
 They have not been significantly tested, audited, or used in production.

-These templates are adaptions of the ["eosio.bios"](https://github.com/EOSIO/eosio.contracts/tree/master/contracts/eosio.bios) contract - are bare minimum contract for governance with no special features.
+These templates are adaptations of the ["eosio.bios"](https://github.com/EOSIO/eosio.contracts/tree/master/contracts/eosio.bios) contract - are bare minimum contract for governance with no special features.

 Different governance components are provided as separate templates. e.g. consensus templates are separated from resource management templates.
 This is so that the different modules' functionality can be easily understood.
 A deployed EOSIO blockchain will need to blend all governance features into one set of contracts.